geoschem/GCClassic/docs/source/gcc-guide/01-startup/login-env-files.rst

 .. tip::

-   Keep a separate environment file for each combination of modules that you will load that you use.
+   Keep a separate environment file for each combination of modules that you will use.
 Example environment files for :ref:`GNU <env-files-gnu10>` and :ref:`Intel <env-files-intel19>` compilers and related software are provided in the following sections.

-For general information about how libraries are loaded, see our :ref:`Library Guide <libguide>` in the Supplemental Guides section.
+For general information about how libraries are loaded, see :ref:`libguide`.